This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • In a separate bowl, combine the egg, mayonnaise, Dijon, garlic, salt, and pepper.

-• Add the rockfish fillets to the egg mixture and gently stir to coat the fish.
+• Add the rockfish fillets to the egg mixture and turn to coat the fish.

 • Pick up the fillet pieces one at a time and place in the breadcrumb mixture.
 Coat both sides of the fish with the breadcrumbs and gently press down on the fillets to get the breadcrumbs to adhere.
 Repeat with all the fish fillets.